jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 ### Committing Data

 You might have noticed the absense of the **COMMIT** statement from the SQLAlchemy logs.
 If we want to commit some data, we need to explicitly call `Connection.commit()` inside the block.

+### Parameters

+We might want to select specific rows, or insert some data to the table.
+The `Connection.execute()` function can accept parameters called [**bound parameters**](https://docs.sqlalchemy.org/en/20/glossary.html#term-bound-parameters).
+We indicate the presense of parameters in the `text()` construct by using colons, such as `:customer_id`.
+We can then send the actual value of these parameters as a dictionary in the second argument of `Connection.execute()`, like `{"customer_id": 1}`.

+> ##### WARNING
+>
+> Never put variables directly in the query string.
+Doing so leaves your code vulnerable to SQL injection attacks. **Always** use parameter binding.
+Using parameters allows the dialect and DBAPI to correctly handle the input, and enables the driver to have the best performance.
+{: .block-danger }

+If we want to send multiple sets of parameters, such as insert multiple records in the table, we can pass a **list of dictionaries** to `Connection.execute()` and send multiple parameter sets.
+The SQL statement will be executed once for each parameter set.

-Let's update the `execute_insert_query()` too.
+Let's update the `execute_insert_query()` to invoke `Connection.commit()`.

 ```py
 def execute_insert_query(query, params=None):